 If you’re interested in helping the public and creating a healthier society, you might consider a career as a pharmacist.
 These important medical professionals help treat the many diseases and mental health issues patients face the U.S.

-According to the U.S. Bureau of Labor Statistics, the demand for pharmacists is expected to rise 6 percent through 2026.
+According to the U.S. Bureau of Labor Statistics, the demand for pharmacists is 6 percent through 2026.
 Read on to find out some essential information regarding careers in pharmacy and learn how you can join this fulfilling, lucrative career.

 The job duties of pharmacists

 As a pharmacist, you have the important responsibility of prescribing medications to patients and communicating with physicians regarding the right dosage to administer.
 Other common tasks that pharmacists perform include:

 Not all pharmacists are in charge of making the medications themselves, as a majority of products come from pharmaceutical companies.
 However, they may need to create customized medications to meet patients’ rare or specific health needs in a process known as compounding.

 Pharmacist work environments and hours

 Although a majority of pharmacists work for large-scale drug store chains, others run their own independent practices.
 According to the BLS, the most common work environments for pharmacists include the following: